jskubick/unity-scenedump-xml-project/README.md

 2. Instantiate an XmlSceneHierarchy object, and call its .parse() method to build the XML document.

 3. Do whatever you like with its document.
 XmlSceneDumper.cs writes it using a StreamWriter, but that's just a quick & dirty suggestion.

+### Key configuration options:

+`xmlPrefix` -- when null, tags don't have a prefix.
+When non-null, this specifies their prefix.
+For example, if xmlPrefix=null, you might see a tag like <GameObject >.
+If xmlPrefix="unity", the same tag would render as <unity:GameObject >.

+`includeValueStringAsProperty` -- when true, attempts to render things like Vector3 values as property strings.
+For example, position="(0,1,2)".
+In addition, when true, values associated with a GameObject's Transform get added to the GameObject tag itself.

+`includeValueAsDiscreteElements` -- when true, renders values for things like Vector3 with an element for the object type, and a child element for each value.

+Note that the previous two options aren't mutually exclusive.
+However, if both are 'true', the properties with the text values will be added to the <Transform> element, and NOT the <GameObject> element.

+`compressArrays` -- Unity has a **lot** of arrays where the first element or two has a unique value, but the remainder all have the same value.
+If compressArrays=true, the renderer attempts to consolidate multiple elements with the same value into a single element.
+For terse XML, this is probably what you want.
+For XML that you're going to parse with code you didn't write yourself, it's probably not the behavior your want.

+`xmlNamespace` -- I had to give the XML processor a namespace, so I made something plausible up.
+Feel free to change it to whatever you like.
+The actual URL doesn't matter, because there's nothing AT that URL anyway.

+`superclassContainerTagName` and `superclassTagName`, together with `tagnameMonoBehaviour` and `MonoBehaviour`, determine how superclasses are represented:

+* If superclassContainerTagName is null, the container tag is omitted.
+Note that superclassTagName must NOT be null.

+* If `tagnameBehaviour` and `tagnameMonoBehaviour` are null, any class that extends UnityEngine.Component gets rendered into a <Component> tag.
+When listing superclasses, we stop at the class whose Type.BaseType is UnityEngine.Component (since it's obvious by the <Component> tag itself that the class extends Component).

+* If `tagnameBehaviour` is non-null, any Component that extends UnityEngine.Behaviour will render into a <Behaviour> (or whatever you set the value to) tag instead, and when listing the superclasses, we stop at the last class before Behaviour.

+* If `tagnameMonoBehaviour` is non-null, any Behaviour that extends MonoBehaviour will render into a <MonoBehaviour> tag (or whatever you set the value to) instead, and when listing the superclasses, we stop at the last class before MonoBehaviour.

+There's no real reason why I couldn't have done this for other classes as well.
+I just decided I've spent way too much time working on this, and stopped with MonoBehaviour for now.
+If you have lots of time to burn, feel free to implement support for other classes as well.

+* `interfaceContainerTagName` and `interfaceTagName` work the same way as their 'superclass' counterpards.

+* `typeAbbreviations` and `valueAbbreviations` are 2-dimensional String[,] arrays defining name/value substitution pairs that get applied to... surprisingly... type names and values.
+If the array is null, no substitutions are made.
+Note that this is simple String.Replace(), and does NOT involve regular expressions (the original version did, but I decided to simplify it).

+If you look at XmlSceneDumperOptions, you'll notice a ton of disused properties that were used in the past, but aren't currently used at all & planned for removal.